Welcome to Alfa Medical Centre and Alfa Skin Clinic - Cairns one stop Medical Centre

 be subtle, and not obvious to the patient themselves.
 Doctors may need to contact the relevant

-road transport licencing authority if they are aware a patient is not following medical advice
+road transport licensing authority if they are aware a patient is not following medical advice

 on driving restrictions.
 This is a serious offence.
 Doctors may be required to advise a third